 If it sounds too good to be true, it often is too good to be true, right?

 Or would they sound like an excellent sustainable solution but give regular leaks and perform poorly?

-We were excited to try out these nappies, and however, we are planning to use them at night.
-We started out trying them in the daytime until we felt confident enough to fit them on bub for a full overnight.
+We were excited to try out these nappies but plan to use them at night.
+We tried them in the daytime until we felt confident enough to fit them on Bub for a full overnight.

-(Our trial baby is 19 months old and 11,5 kilo, we choose for U-Pads size L)
+(Our trial baby is 19 months old and 11,5 kilos; we choose U-Pads size L)

 Shall we have a look at the pros and cons first?
-Ok, let’s get started.
+Okay, let’s get started.

 Pros and Cons of Best compostable nappies Australia

 |Pro’s Best Compostable Nappies Australia||Con’s Best compostable nappies Australia|